ucc23/ucc/_pages/DBs_edits.md

 - MWSC 26 removed from 'Haffner 23,OCL 590,MWSC 1127,MWSC 26', it's 'PTB_7 1'
   according to Kharchenko 2013
 - 'FSR 1032,MWSC 927' to 'FSR 1032,MWSC 926', correct naming according to Kharchenko 2013
+- Removed 'MWSC 732' from 'FSR 732', the coordinates are wrong
+- Removed 'FSR 1184' from 'Saurer 1', the coordinates are wrong (probably meant 'MWSC 1184')

+Wrong coordinates:

+- ASCC 120 has wrong latitude ('-8.6' should be '-0.6')
+- ASCC 72 has wrong coordinates.
+BICA2019 says it took the values from [Kharchenko et al. 2005](https://scixplorer.org/abs/2005A%26A...440..403K/abstract) but the Vizier table for that article shows different values for the coordinates.

 Removed entries pointing to a GC: